bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 I mean we could just have, because in fact Carol is owed 1.4 Bitcoin at this stage and Alice is owed 1.1 Bitcoin, So they could just simply be paid 1.1 and 1.4 and everything would be normal.
 They've made their payments, they've gone through this structure, but why might it be useful to add in a splice into a channel?

-Audience: It's like similar to a PayJoin, where you're hiding the amount each user receives.
+[Audience]: It's like similar to a PayJoin, where you're hiding the amount each user receives.
-Adam Gibson continues ...

 Yeah, it's hiding, it's making, I'll just go straight to the point, because you're basically 100% correct, is that it breaks subset sum analysis, I want to put it like that.

 ## Subset Sum Analysis

 ### Overview

 Now what's subset sum analysis?
 It's the basic idea that in a transaction, if it's collaborative, if Alice is basically paying herself in the transaction and Bob is basically paying himself in the transaction, then you can kind of, like the shared coin thing, you can break, figure out these inputs add up to these outputs, these inputs add up to these outputs, and the whole thing ended up being more or less pointless, yeah?
 At least from a privacy perspective.